ucsb-csw8/w22/faq.md

 There will be at least one practice quiz, which doesn't count toward your grade because it is just for practice, and one to two graded pop-quizzes.
 See additional notes in the ["Quizzes" section](#quizzes) below.

-### I missed a quiz.
+### I missed a quiz/an in-class activity/a deadline.
 What do I do?

-Since we do not offer any make-up quizzes or give extensions, the Syllabus outlines our lowest quiz score drop policy to account for any unexpected situations.
+Since we do not offer any make-up quizzes/assignments, the [Syllabus](../about) outlines our lowest quiz score drop policy to account for any unexpected situations.
 Please, don't contact us about it unless you have a **_documented_ emergency**.

 In cases of **_documented_ emergency**, please, email _directly_ to the professor and provide the documentation that shows your name, the reason, and the date of the incident.

+See the [Due Dates](#due-dates) section below for more information about the zyBooks activities.

 ## Weekly Pattern and Planning Your Work

+### Due Dates

 This course has a consistent weekly pattern to help you manage your workload and help you set a consistent schedule for this class.
-Set those dates and reminders on your calendar to proactively keep track of the assignments and quizzes yourself.
+Set those dates and reminders on your calendar to proactively keep track of the assignments yourself.

+Tuesdays and Wednesdays are when the zyBooks activities are expected to be completed.
+We recommend treating them as **hard deadlines** and finishing your work in zyBooks **_before_** those recommended times.
+In-class quizzes and activities will assume that you have completed the materials.
+However, in order to provide extra flexibility, we will collect the scores for the respective activities on **Sundays at 9pm**.

+If you know in advance that you will not be able to complete the activities before Sunday, you can submit a request for an extension.
+See the [Syllabus](../about) for more information.

 ### Quizzes

 You should attend every class, ready to take a quiz.
-We will periodically have unannounced quizzes, which will always be posted on Gauchospace: they will usually be 10-15 minutes and will cover the material that you were supposed to read and work with up to that week.
+We will periodically have unannounced pop-quizzes, which will always be posted on Gauchospace: they will usually be 10-15 minutes and will cover the material that you were supposed to read and work with up to that week.
 They are intended for you to check how well you are following the explanations in zyBooks, and some questions will be similar to the PAs, CAs, and LAs in the book.
 Quizzes are supposed to be done _individually_ and are meant to ensure that you are keeping up with the reading and are able to use course concepts.

 Quizzes will vary in style: they will always **start on Gauchospace** but sometimes, the quiz will redirect you to Gradescope, after randomly assigning you a quiz version.
 * The quiz on Gauchospace is going to consist of randomly selected multiple-choice and short-answer questions, which will check your understanding of the reading, similar to the PAs and CAs in the book.